COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 Going into hospital

 In case the person being cared for does need to go into hospital, it is worth making sure that their hospital passport is up to date.
 If they do not already have a hospital passport there is an emergency COVID-19 passport , and a presentation about how to fill it in.
-Learning Disability England has produced an easy read guide to help support people who may need to go into hospital, and they have further advice and resources.
+Learning Disability England has produced an easy read guide to help support people who may need to go into hospital.

 If the person that you support needs to go into hospital because of coronavirus, Mencap have produced some easy read guides to going into hospital, which may help explain what will happen.